aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Fixed > When a group (spawned in a sectorized spawn) assigned with _move_ANY destination command without sector declared to destination too, an error was printed out;
 - Improved > Watch > Now, if the sniper group doesn't find any peak or hill, they will search for secondary high places (mounts);
 - Improved > Waiting time for the next vehicle spawn when it's been used spawn delay for that decrease from 10 to 1 second;
+- Improved > Unit classnames from other sides are accepted and converted automatically to the mission editors' side choice;
 - Hotfix 11th > Fixed a typo in "fn_CSWR_globalFunctions.sqf" (line 3587) that was printing out an error specific if only sectorized spawns were dropped on the map, without any non-sectorized ones (Thanks to reporting, VR_NotKilled);

 **Oct, 25th 2023 | v6.0**